pygospa/dotfiles/README.md

 ## Moved from Bitbucket

-I've finally decided to move most of my coding stuff to github.
-As a consequence, here are my dotfiles, that where originally hostet at [Bitbucket](https://bitbucket.org/pygospa/dotfiles)
+I've finally decided to move most of my coding stuff to GitHub.
+As a consequence, here are my dotfiles, that where originally hosted at [Bitbucket](https://bitbucket.org/pygospa/dotfiles)

 ## BE CAREFUL NOT TO OVERWRITE YOUR FILES!

-Before running the install skript, check whats included in the root directory of the repository.
-Any files that you already have will be overwritten, so check if you didn't change any of your confingsto make sure not to loose anything.
+Before running the install script, check whats included in the root directory of the repository.
+Any files that you already have will be overwritten, so check if you didn't change any of your configs to make sure not to loose anything.

 Only the `README.md`, `install.sh` and the `ousted` subdirectory are ignored.
 If you just want single files, link them by hand.
-If you want to use most of my files, just open your favorit editor and edit the `install.sh` script to exclude anything you don't want.
+If you want to use most of my files, just open your favorite editor and edit the `install.sh` script to exclude anything you don't want.

 To do so, locate the line